-You may like the idea of monitoring your baby’s vitals while they sleep but you’re also leery about wearables because of that new Journal Of The American Medical Association study.
+You may like the idea of monitoring your baby’s vitals while they sleep but you’re also leery about baby wearables because of that new Journal Of The American Medical Association study.
 Remember: it’s not the device that’s dangerous, but the anxiety-inducing false alarms (and the unnecessary medical tests they lead to).
 The new Raybaby Health & Sleep Monitor wants to cut out all that noise.
-They tout the fact that it doesn’t touch your infant but instead keeps tabs on your baby from across the damn room.
+They tout the fact that the baby monitor doesn’t touch your infant but instead keeps tabs on your baby from across the damn room.

 Results are reportedly 98 percent accurate and are, of course, accessed on the smartphone app.
 This is also where you’ll get emergency alerts and your baby’s status updates: Awake, Sleepy, In A Relationship, etc. You get the idea.
-It’s also a barebones video camera which live-streams your baby’s evening and takes pics and videos.
+Raybaby is also a barebones video camera which live-streams your baby’s evening and takes pics and videos.
 (Show them off to friends when dinner conversation becomes stilted.)
 Plus, it rocks built-in speakers and audio monitoring — because you need the sound when your baby is furious.